dilolabs/buildpack-google-chrome/README.md

 also available.

-Additionally, chromedriver expects Chrome to be installed at `/usr/bin/google-chrome`, but that's a read-only filesystem in a Heroku slug.
+Additionally, chromedriver expects Chrome to be installed at `/usr/bin/google-chrome`, but that's a read-only filesystem in a Scalingo slug.
 You'll need to tell Selenium/chromedriver that the chrome binary is at `/app/.apt/usr/bin/google-chrome` instead.

 To make that easier, this buildpack makes `$GOOGLE_CHROME_BIN`, and `$GOOGLE_CHROME_SHIM` available as environment variables.
 With them, you can use the standard location locally and the custom location on Heroku.
 An example configuration for Ruby's Capybara:

 ```